 - Establishment of healthcare freedom, including legal access to naturopathy/naturopathic medicine*

 - The right to informed consent and the right to make one's own health care choices (both for oneself and for one's minor children)

-- Continued legal access to natural-healthcare-associated products (homeopathic remedies, botanicals and botanical products, and dietary supplements)
+- Continued legal access to natural-healthcare-associated products (homeopathic remedies, botanicals, and dietary supplements)